 Keep your fingers crossed for Zach – we’ll find out about the winners in a few weeks!
 As always, thanks for your support.

 I'm Zach.
-5 years ago, I started selling spices to restaurants in Colorado.
-Today, THE SPICE GUY is thriving and growing faster than I could have imagined.
+In 2013, I started selling spices to restaurants in Colorado.
+Today, THE SPICE GUY is growing faster than I could have imagined.
 This blog is where our team shares recipes, tips, interviews with influential food folks and more.